JudgeGroovyman/JudgeGroovyman.github.io/MusicMaking.md

 1. $30 Ignite Libra IR Response Convolver (8 cabs mixed)
 1. Free ML Labs Mikko Cab sim which can make your own IRs
 1. ----------
+1. $20 for any of the awesome Audio Assault Amps
 1. $20-30 one or two of the Kuassa Amps
 1. $30-50 for one of the overloud amps
 5. Free ampLib.net demo dont know its limitations.  $50 for full version though with all sims and pedals and pickup switcher